This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your child's procedure:

-- Tell caregivers if your child is allergic to latex or has any other allergies.
+- Tell healthcare providers if your child is allergic to latex or has any other allergies.

 - Your child may need to have an ultrasound to find his veins and to make sure the veins are healthy enough for a catheter.
-Caregivers may order other tests.
+Healthcare providers may order other tests.
 Write down the date, time, and location of each test.

 The day of your child's procedure: